yownas/vsh/DEV_GUIDE.md

 # TODOS

+* Add support for physical "clients" and proxied containers.

+# DONES

-* Move functions and other things that can/should be reused from libexec/vshd-Linux to vshd
+* Move functions and other things that can/should be reused from libexec/vshd-Linux to vshd / js

 # DQA - Developer Questions and Answers